Static Load Rating C0

 Life Time

-Life time calculations use the following procedures:
+The life time is calculated using the following procedures:

 • Nominal life L10 according to ISO 281 (million revolutions)